‘50 things to do before you're 11¾’

 Have fun exploring nature and the great outdoors with our list of ‘50 things to do before you're 11¾’.

-The first thing you will need to find is a place for your caterpillar to feel at home.
+The first thing you'll need to find is a place for your caterpillar to feel at home.
 A small tank, netted cage or plastic tub would all work well.
 It’s great if you can see through the sides, so you don’t miss any of the action.

 Use fine netted mesh or a plastic lid with very small, smooth holes to cover your container.
 This will give your caterpillar lots of fresh air, while making sure it doesn’t escape.